Frequently asked questions

 Will payment be cashless?

 Where possible we are operating cashless payment.
 The best option to avoid having to use car park machines is to buy membership online and print your car park pass before you leave home.
 By buying membership you are also supporting your forest as your money goes back in to looking after the forest and everything in it.

 Where we can we are cleaning our car park machines but you must come prepared to wash your hands if facilities are available and/or bring your own hand sanitiser.

 Will there be rangers on site to help me?

 To protect our staff and visitors and support safe social distancing, some of our visitor centres, information points and ranger stations may be closed.
 Where we have staff on site their focus will be on managing site safety.
 Please check our forest information pages before travelling to see what’s available.

 How can I visit Westonbirt, The National Arboretum?

 Can I ride my bike or horse in the nation’s forests?

-This is a time for calm recreation, not for challenging yourself.
+This is not a time for challenging yourself.
 It is important to avoid injury and reduce the pressure on our staff and the emergency services.
 Please follow the guidance on social distancing and stop and wait for people to pass if necessary.
 Our trails need to be safety-checked so please accept that some bike trails may be closed or altered, and follow any temporary signs.

 Let someone know where you are going and wear appropriate protective equipment such as a helmet.
 With our health and emergency services under such intense pressure please only ride routes you know well and that are well within your ability level.